Roadmapping Your Strategic Initiatives

 This is rarely enough information for communicating to your leadership team, so during our work together, we’ll put together more sophisticated roadmaps.
 Here are some examples.

-Example 1: Two Year Alignment of Multiple Service Offerings
+Example 1: Two-Year Alignment of Multiple Service Offerings

 This client had finished a large strategic alignment of their various B2B service offerings, as well as adding a service line that is completely new, requiring a different strategy.
 This was a two-year roadmap, outlining quarterly priorities.

-Example 2: Rebrand Internal and External Rollout
+Example 2: Rebrand Internal & External Rollout

-In this example, the client had completed a comprehensive rebrand, and needed to understand what it was going to take to communicate to their internal and external stakeholders, eventually rolling in to ongoing marketing and business development.
+In this example, the client had completed a comprehensive rebrand and needed to understand what it was going to take to communicate to their internal and external stakeholders, eventually rolling into ongoing marketing and business development.

 Example 3: Event Marketing